kiranshila/BipBuffers.jl/README.md

 perform those operations.
 The writer/sender thread is in charge of `write` and `watermark` and the reader/receiver is in charge of `read`.

-An example usecase would be streaming time domain data and consuming in a sliding window.
+An example usecase would be streaming time domain data and consuming in a sliding window in two separate threads.

 ## Example
 ```julia